nyamcoder/scripts/mws/README.md

 The purpose of _mito’s wx scripts (mws)_ is to display weather information in a minimalist yet stylish Linux desktop status bar.
 As a light alternative written in _Bash_ and for _Dzen_, it would replace _conky_ or _conky-cli_, and the text-only tool _xmobar_.

-There are currently are four of them, from low to high level:
+There are currently four of them, from low to high level:

 * `mws.sh  ` — the most basic, comes with a small set of 20x20 px XPM icons